-We are seeking applicants for two fellowship positions in Behavioral Health and the Swank Autism Center at the Nemours/Alfred I. duPont Hospital for Children.
+We are seeking applicants for 2 fellowship positions in Behavioral Health and the Swank Autism Center at the Nemours/Alfred I. duPont Hospital for Children.
 The Swank Autism Center provides comprehensive evaluation and treatment for children with ASD up to age 18 years.
 Clinical services are interdisciplinary and collaborative with joint medical and psychology leadership.
-Postdoctoral fellows have the opportunity to work with other members of the Swank Autism Center interdisciplinary team, including clinical rounding, ADOS reliability meetings and opportunities in interdisciplinary clinics.
+Postdoctoral fellows have the opportunity to work with other members of the Swank Autism Center interdisciplinary team.
 We are excited to offer two positions.
-Each position includes 1) clinical care and 2) community involvement.
+Each position includes an interdisciplinary clinic, either 1) Child Development Watch or 2) Feeding Clinic.
 Additionally both postdoctoral fellows will participate in 3) the Leadership Education in Neurodevelopmental Disabilities (LEND)*.

 Autism Spectrum Disorder Fellowship Positions – 2 positions

 Both ASD positions will primarily involve direct clinical care with ASD as a referral question, including diagnostic evaluations, comprehensive testing, ongoing treatment (both parent-mediated and CBT), empirically validated group interventions for children and parents, and exposure to patients with ASD in a medical setting.
 Although ASD is often the referral question, there will be a substantial component of child clinical assessment and treatment, as well as medically complicated developmental concerns commonly presenting within this population.
 Applicants ideally will have a documented interest and clinical experience in ASD; although ADOS-2 training is not required, it is preferred.